strimzi/proposals/021-special-repository-for-st-clients-based-on-example-clients.md

 ## Kafka version

-By default, the `systemtest client` will use latest released version of Kafka.
+The `systemtest client` will support latest released version of Kafka with several older.
-For using older version, the user will have to specify the `KAFKA_VERSION` environmental variable.
-The image will contain `.jars` of all supported Kafka versions, the ones for specified version will be used.
-If the user specifies unsupported Kafka version, error message will appear in _status_ and _log_ together with list of supported versions.
+We'll start with version `2.5.0`, as it's the oldest supported version by latest released version of Strimzi (0.22.1), and we'll support it until `test-clients` features will allow us to use that specific version or until we will decide to completely deprecate it.
 List of all supported versions will be present in `supported-kafka-version.yaml`.
-We'll start with version `2.5.0`, as it's the oldest supported version by latest released version of Strimzi (0.22.1), and we'll support it until `test-clients` features will allow us to use that specific version or until we will decide to completely deprecate it.
+For each supported Kafka version will be separate image - pattern will be `test-clients/TEST_CLIENTS_VERSION-kafka-KAFKA_VERSION`.

 ## Implementation